msiebuhr/node-statsd-client/README.md

  * `host`: The URL to send metrics to (default: `http://localhost`).
  * `headers`: Additional headers to send (default `{}`)
  * `method`: What HTTP method to use (default `PUT`)

+To debug, set the environment variable `NODE_DEBUG=statsd-client` when running your program.

 ### Counting stuff